 People from Japan appreciate the fact that not all things are perfect.
 According to them, natural imperfections are also beautiful.

 An excellent example is a wood defect.
-Instead of hiding the damage or defect, the Japanese use such woodblocks to create their furniture and showcase the fault.
+Instead of hiding the damage or defect, the Japanese use woodblocks to create furniture and showcase the fault.

 The side with the defect could appear on the upper side of the item for everyone to see.
 You will also see furniture made with cracked stones or materials with various natural colors.
 The idea is to expose the beauty of natural imperfection.